Category: Uncategorized

 -

-Who was Pelops By Nicholas Costa © 2026 Has anybody ever wondered how strange it is that when Pelops traveled from Anatolia his landing place was at Pisa on the north west of the Peloponnese rather than somewhere on the east coast of the Greek mainland?
-This underlines the fact that Pelops was never a…
+Who was Pelops? c1284 BC by Nicholas Costa © 2026 Has anybody ever wondered how strange it is that when Pelops travelled from Anatolia his landing place was at Pisa on the north west of the Peloponnese rather than somewhere on the east coast of the Greek mainland?
+This underlines the fact that Pelops was…

 -